thepru/claude-code-003/README.md

 ## How It Works

-1. **Tag extraction**: The function name `cat#foo` is parsed to extract `foo` as the tag
+1. **Tag extraction**: The command `tag#foo` is parsed to extract `foo` as the tag
-2. **Element detection**: The awk script identifies markdown elements (headers, lists, paragraphs, code blocks)
+2. **Element detection**: The awk script identifies markdown elements (headers, lists, paragraphs)
 3. **Smart inclusion**:
-   - Tagged headers include all content in their section
+   - Tagged headers include all content in their section (until next same-level header)
+   - Content with different tags under a tagged header is excluded
    - Tagged list items and paragraphs are included entirely
-   - Code blocks with tags are included
+   - Code blocks are skipped/ignored
 4. **Output**: Filtered content is printed to stdout

-## Limitations
+## Limitations #test

 - Tags must be in the format `#tagname` (no spaces in tag names)
 - Header section filtering stops at the next same-or-higher level header